-A special electrical field is used.
-This field stimulates electrophotonic processes in any object placed in this field - the object glows.
-See the picture on the right.
-Technically speaking, electrons in and around the object are excited and glow - like a plasma.
+A special pulsed electrical field is used.
+This field stimulates electro-photonic processes in any object placed in this field - the object glows.
+Technically speaking, electrons in and around the object are excited and glow.
+The avalanche effect in the air ionized by the electric field amplifies the glow so that it can be seen with a naked eye and photographed.
 This glow is also known as Kirlian effect.

 Bio-electrographaphy should be not only safe for humans, but the electrical field that is used should not disturb the subtle processes that we try to observe.
 For these reasons the electrical field energy that is used to stimulate the glow should be as minimal as possible.
-In modern devices (CrownTV) this is accomplished using very short (microsecond) pulses, reducing the exposure time (@50 ms) and observing only a small part of the human body, typically one fingertip at a time.
+In modern devices this is accomplished using very short ~10 nanosecond pulses, reducing the total exposure time to electrical field to ~1 microsecond and observing only a small part of the human body, typically one fingertip at a time.

 Every part of the bio-electrogram seems to contain information about the entire mind-body system, just like the information encoded in a hologram.
 The more fragments we use however, the more reliable and accurate is the information.
 The most advanced diagnostic systems at present (such as the GDV camera system developed by Prof Korotkov) rely on 10 fingertip recordings.